-THE SECURITIES EXCHANGE ACT OF 1934 Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: /X/ Preliminary Proxy Statement / / Confidential, for Use of the Commission Only (as permitted by Rule YAHOO!
+Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: // Preliminary Proxy Statement // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) /X/ Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 YAHOO!
 INC. (Name of Registrant as Specified In Its Charter) YAHOO!
-INC. (Name of Person(s) Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box): /X/ No fee required. / / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid with preliminary material: / / Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: Set forth the amount on which the filing fee is calculated and how it was determined.
+INC. (Name of Person(s) Filing Proxy Statement) Paym nent of Filing Fee (Check the appropriate box): /X/ No fee required. // Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and (1) Title of each class of securities to which transaction applies (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

+$[\]mbox{Set}$ forth the amount on which the filing fee is calculated and how it was determined.